 Cheryl Washington, RN, APP – Unit E5 – Labor and Delivery

-Congratulations to Bruce Lewis, RN III for being selected as the DAISY Award recipient for the month of April!
+Please join the Center for Nursing Excellence in congratulating Cheryl Washington, RN, APP for being selected as the DAISY Award recipient for the month of September!

-Bruce works in the Medical/Neuro ICU on E4 and was nominated for the award by his manager and APP.
-The nomination below reflects how Bruce impacted a patient’s life in a very special way.
+Cheryl works in Labor and Delivery and was nominated by a UAMS employee who was also a patient.
+The nomination below reflects how Cheryl impacted her life in a very special way.